OpenEvalProject/evals/manuscripts/elife-53535/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/53535/elife-53535-fig9-v2.jpg)

-**Figure 9.:** proA* array with one proA** allele can rapidly lead to a daughter cell with only proA** alleles.Each arrow represents one homologous replication event.
+**Figure 9.:** Each arrow represents one homologous replication event.
 The genotype of the less-fit daughter cell from each recombination event is grayed out.

 While growth rate improved substantially in all populations, a beneficial mutation in proA* arose in only one, suggesting either that mutations that improve the neo-ArgC activity are uncommon, or that their fitness effects are smaller than those caused by mutations elsewhere in the genome that also improve arginine synthesis.
 We identified two primary mechanisms that apparently improve arginine synthesis without affecting the efficiency of the weak-link enzyme ProA* itself.